Despacito: Political uses

 The song has been used, with altered lyrics, for political purposes.
 In Argentina, the melody was used by various politicians for their respective TV advertisements for the 2017 midterm elections, by scientists to protest against President Mauricio Macri and by feminists as an initiative to convoke people to a concentration about violence against women.
 Venezuelan President Nicolás Maduro used it to call for voting in the controversial Constituent Assembly election.
 Luis Fonsi, Daddy Yankee and Erika Ender showed their displeasure with the unauthorized use of the song for political purposes in Venezuela, criticizing Maduro's government use of the song as propaganda.
 On August 16, 2017, English television host James Corden remixed the song to comment on American President Donald Trump during his talk show The Late Late Show with James Corden.
 On September 15, 2020, Democratic presidential nominee Joe Biden played a few bars from the song at a campaign event headlined by Luis Fonsi.
 In response, Trump tweeted an edited video showing Biden instead playing N.W.A's "Fuck tha Police".
+In addition, the song was used by delegates from Puerto Rico at the 2024 Democratic National Convention to represent the territory.

 Десь по світу ("Somewhere in the world") was a Ukrainian version of the song, produced featuring children in Drohobych Raion, to encourage the return of Ukrainians working abroad.